Ninja Shark - Full face snorkel masks that take your snorkeling further

 Elastic Straps, Putting it on, and the Dry Top Snorkel Tube

-It may look tricky to get the mask on initially, but it doesn't take long before you have the hang of it, and it's very comfortable once it's in the correct position.
+It may look tricky to get the mask on initially, but it won't take long before you get the hang of it, and they are very comfortable once they're in the correct position.
 The tip to getting it on is, chin first!

 The tube is known as a Dry Top snorkel.
 It has a plastic ball inside that rises up the tube as you submerge which blocks the tube, and effectively stops water from entering the snorkel.
 A big advantage of this type of snorkel is that you don't have to purge (blow hard) when you get back up to the surface to clear the tube of water.
 Yay!

 Also, full face snorkel masks have a drain valve located at the chin.
 If a small amount of water does get into the tube, this is drained away from your face and out through the chin valve as soon as you lift your head above water.

 Ninja Shark Air Mask for Adults

 The main difference between the Ninja Shark Air and the other Ninja snorkel masks is the breathing mechanism.